ownport/scrapy-dblite/README.md

 scrapy-dblite
 =============

-Simple library for storing [Scrapy Items](http://doc.scrapy.org/en/latest/topics/items.html) in sqlite
+Simple library for storing [Scrapy Items](http://doc.scrapy.org/en/latest/topics/items.html) in sqlite.
+There's no special requirements or dependencies for using this library but main goal of dblite is working together with [Scrapy](http://scrapy.org/) - a fast high-level screen scraping and web crawling framework, used to crawl websites and extract structured data from their pages.

-According to Scrapy documentation Item objects are simple containers used to collect the scraped data.
+According to [Scrapy documentation](http://doc.scrapy.org/en/latest/) Item objects are simple containers used to collect the scraped data.
 They provide a dictionary-like API with a convenient syntax for declaring their available fields.

 ```python
 from scrapy.item import Item, Field